 Already purchased the book or CDs separately?

 For those who previously purchased this book only before this course was available for CEUs, we offer 3-CD sets for sale which include ASHA CEU enrollment for one participant.
 With this purchase, you will receive the 3 CDs plus a handout for the lecture along with the CE Information letter for this course which includes information on how to register for CEUs, including your enrollment pin.

 For those who previously purchased the book and CDs before they this course was available for CEUs, we offer opt-in ASHA CEU enrollment for one participant for $10.
 With this purchase, you will be emailed a handout for the lecture and a CE Information letter for this course which includes information on how to register for CEUs, including your enrollment pin.

 All book+CDs sets are mailed with continuing education enrollment instructions.
-After listening to the lecture, please register for your CEUs on our website here.
+After listening to the lecture either online or on CD, please register for your CEUs on our website here.

 If you do not wish to receive ASHA CEUs for this course, we are happy to give you (only) a certificate of completion after you watch the video — you will be given instructions on how to opt out of ASHA reporting when you submit your paperwork to us.

 Group CEU Options

 For those who would like to share the book and CD Set, we offer individual CE enrollment for $25 per participant.
-Group participants will all receive a handout to use when listening to the lecture together.
+Group participants or shared-materials participants will all receive a handout to use when listening to the lecture together.

 Course Learning Outcomes